IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-**Figure: 1:52.4.23.-1: Consent Authorized Decision process flow**
+**Figure: 1:52.4.2.3-1: Consent Authorized Decision process flow**

-Not shown in this interaction diagram is the AuditEvent that would be recorded by the ANY Secure Client and ANY Secure Server to record the auditable event that is the client and server interaction.
+This diagram focuses on the Authorization Decision, so not shown in this interaction diagram are the other AuditEvent that would be recorded by the ANY Secure Client and ANY Secure Server to record the auditable event that is the client and server interaction.

 #### 1:52.4.2.4 Use Case #4: Privacy relevant disclosure event